Nottingham Poetry Festival Returns

 Tommy Rosley (aka Tommy Farmyard)

-Tommy develops, co-ordinates and project manages our programme of performance events, liaising with venues and performers and connecting with international organisations and artists.
+Tommy is an experienced festival and event professional who develops, co-ordinates and produces our programme of performance events, liaising with venues, performers and connecting with international organisations and artists.

 He is a director of Hockley Hustle, Young Hustlers and Green Hustle festivals and curates events and projects across the country, most recently developing Newark Festival and setting up Lush Life festival alongside MIMM.
 He has been an integral part of Nottingham Poetry Festival since its inception and is partial to a nice cup of tea.

 Jay is an international selling author, comedian and poet.
 Punchy, informative and witty, his poetry and comedy focus on race and culture.

 He is also a presenter on BBC radio and runs Nott Another events and projects.
 Alongside working on projects with Lakeside Arts, New Art Exchange and National Justice Museum, he manages to fit in teaching maths part-time at secondary schools across the city.

 Laurie is an active and involved member of Nottingham’s creative scene

 Working primarily within music, he coordinates marketing programmes and manages events for festivals, venues, charities and creative organisations across the city.
 Laurie is working with the team to build our organisational profile, develop our voice and promote our events.
 He curates our social media content across all platforms.